xymaxim/marc2bib/README.rst

 	  # Return required tags and 'pages'
 	  convert(record, include=['pages']) # or 'all', 'required'

+A note: if you use tag-functions, no need to specify these tags for including separately.

 Convert to BibTeX or just map tags
 **********************************